oryxlabs/PolarDNS/docs/catalogue/aliases-loops-and-chains.md

 ```
 ### SPF (TXT) random N aliases (spfalias2)
-Respond with multiple (3 by default) `SPF` (Sender Policy Framework) entries within one or more `TXT` records.
-Each `SPF` record includes multiple `include:` parameters with randomly generated alias/domain names in the format `spfalias2#####.yourdomain.com`.
-The number of `SPF` aliases per `TXT` record is limited by the maximum `TXT` label size of 255 bytes.
-If the specified number of aliases cannot fit within a single `TXT` record, multiple `TXT` records will be produced to accomodate all aliases.:exclamation:**BEWARE**:exclamation:This can potentially lead to amplification effect (DoS).
+Respond with single or multiple `SPF` (Sender Policy Framework) entries within one or more `TXT` records.
+Each `SPF` record includes multiple `include:` parameters with randomly generated alias/domain names in the format `spfalias2#####.yourdomain.com` where `#####` represents a random number.
+If the resolver/client chooses to resolve this further, it will result in the generation of yet another alias.
+Note that the number of `SPF` aliases per `TXT` record is limited by the maximum `TXT` label size of 255 bytes.
+If the specified number of aliases cannot fit within a single `TXT` record, multiple `TXT` records will be produced to accomodate all aliases.:warning:**BEWARE**:warning:This can potentially lead to amplification effect (DoS) or domain lock-up (DoS).

 <table>
 <tr><td>format:</td><td>spfalias2.&lt;NUMBER>.yourdomain.com</td></tr>